-Doerry's paper introduced the use of real options theory as part of the solution for measuring value.
+Doerry's paper introduced the use of Real Options theory as part of the solution for measuring value.

-In "The Fleet We Need: A Look at Alternative-and Affordable-Futures for the U.S. Navy," the author (Hoffman, 2006) explores the nature of tomorrow's U.S. Navy by examining and expanding on an "incredibly detailed Congressional Budget Office (CBO) study authored by Eric Labs, who is recognized as one of the nation's premier naval analysts and an objective expert in costing naval programs.
+In "The Fleet We Need: A Look at Alternative-and Affordable-Futures for the U.S. Navy," Hoffman (2006) explored the nature of tomorrow's U.S. Navy by examining and expanding on an "incredibly detailed Congressional Budget Office (CBO) study authored by Eric Labs, who is recognized as one of the nation's premier naval analysts and an objective expert in costing naval programs.
 This extensive CBO study comes on the heels of a long debate on alternative fleet designs in 2005" (Hoffman, 2006).
-The main conclusion of the CBO analysis is that

-"unless shipbuilding budgets increase significantly or the U.S. Navy designs and builds much cheaper ships, the size of the fleet will fall substantially.
+The main conclusion of the CBO analysis is that "unless shipbuilding budgets increase significantly or the U.S. Navy designs and builds much cheaper ships, the size of the fleet will fall substantially.
 The most critical implication to take from this detailed and balanced analysis is the conclusion that the Navy's shipbuilding plan is based upon several optimistic assumptions that cast its validity into severe doubt" (Hoffman, 2006).
+He goes on to say,